Information for patients

 - Pelvic organs prolapse.

 In these cases, the problem could be in the perception of pain by nerve endings in the pelvis.
-The pain may persist long after the physical disease has healed.
-Long lasting pain may lead to changes in perception of pain by the brain.
+The pain can still be felt after the physical damage has healed.
+Long lasting pain can cause changes in how your brain understand pain.

 Psychosocial causes

-There is a chance that CPP could lead to further depression and anxiety.
-This could result in a vicious cycle where each condition makes the other conditions worse, reducing patient’s quality of life significantly.
+There is a chance that CPP could lead to further mental health problems.
+This could cause a vicious cycle where each condition makes the other worse, reducing your quality of life significantly.

 What will my Doctor do?